mpanighetti/dnd5e-magic-items/wondrous-items/selkie-skin.md

 _Wondrous item, uncommon (requires attunement by someone other than the original selkie)_

 To the casual observer, this item looks identical to the pelt of a Malagwan seal, but it is in fact the skin of a selkie that has doffed its seal form.
 When a creature attunes to the selkie skin, the selkie from which the skin was acquired becomes charmed by the attuned creature.
-This condition lasts until the creature is no longer attuned to the skin, or until it is destroyed, either by dealing damage to it (AC 11, 3 hit points) or if it is ever on a separate plane of existence from the selkie.
+This condition lasts until the creature is no longer attuned to the skin, or until the skin is destroyed, either by dealing damage to it (AC 11, 3 hit points) or if it is ever on a separate plane of existence from the selkie.
 No spell or other effect can end the charmed condition caused by this magic item.

 #### Description